treadwell/Linux-Server-Configuration/README.md

 ## Deploy the Item Catalog project.

-13. Clone and setup your Item Catalog project from the Github repository you created earlier in this Nanodegree program.
+13. Clone and setup the Item Catalog project from the Github repository created earlier in the Nanodegree program.

 * Create and change permissions on project folders: